imgix/imgix.js/README.md

 })
 ```

-<a name="lazy-loading-with-lazysizes"></a>
 ### Lazy Loading With [lazysizes](https://github.com/aFarkas/lazysizes)

-If you'd like to lazy load images, we recommend using [lazysizes](https://github.com/aFarkas/lazysizes).
-In order to use imgix.js with lazysizes, you can simply tell it to generate lazysizes-compatible attributes instead of the standard `src`, `srcset`, and `sizes` by changing some configuration settings:
+If lazy loading images is desired, we recommend using [lazysizes](https://github.com/aFarkas/lazysizes).
+In order to use `imgix.js` with lazysizes, generate images using lazysizes-compatible attributes instead of the standard `src`, `srcset`, and `sizes` by changing some configuration settings:

 Using `<meta>` tags: